jshwang1999/spring_prototype/README.md

 Prototype repo for 'spring_project' repo.

 2023.11.13(Mon)
-This project was started on MacOS 14.1.
+This project was created on MacOS 14.1.